 “The diverse fields, perspectives, and methodologies Momentum Center researchers bring to the table offer a rare opportunity to generate novel ways of conceiving and addressing our growing obesity epidemic.”

-U. Sean Vance is an Assistant Professor of Architecture at the University of Michigan.
+U. Sean Vance is an Assistant Professor of Architecture and Urban Planning at U-M’s Taubman College.
 His current research focuses on the influence of design standards and policies associated with human factors in the use of products and built environments, as well as how a universal design approach can be utilized to redefine access for a larger spectrum of physical difference.
 Sean is an adviser and liaison with the University of Michigan Medical Innovation Center, assisting fellows with spatial considerations for prototypes in development.
-He is the principal of Sean Vance Architecture and serves as a member of the National Council of Architectural Registration Boards.
 Sean received his BArch from the University of Tuskegee and an MArch from North Carolina State University.